LLNL/H5Z-ZFP/docs/interfaces.rst

 uses HDF5 unregistered properties.
 You  can find examples  of writing HDF5 data using both of these interfaces in ``test_write.c``.

+The plugin is designed to respond correctly when either interface is used.

 .. _generic-interface:

 -----------------